arashnm80/arashnm80.github.io/quotes.md

 > I just Keep Moving Forward Till I've Killed My Enemies.

 > I always want it to be a project that, if successful, will make the rest of my career look like a footnote.

+> You're crazy until you're successful, then you are a genius.

 > It's much easier to get 5M views on one video than 50K views on 100 videos.